Instream Uses Program

 Environmental Reviews of Water Right Applications

 In river basin and bay systems with adopted environmental flow standards, staff applies these standards to applications for new appropriations of water.
 (Title 30, Texas Administrative Code, Chapter 298).
-See the Environmental Flows page.
+The adopted environmental flow standards only apply to new appropriations of water; however, staff may use the numerical values in the adopted standards in other permitting actions such as amendments to water rights.
+See the Environmental Flows page for more information about the standards and how they are implemented.

 Information You Need for Your Applications